 Most commonly made from citrus, marmalade is a jelly with pieces of rind or fruit suspended in it.
 Orange marmalade made from bitter Seville oranges is the most famous, but marmalade can also be made from lemons, limes, kumquats, and other citrus.
 In fact, the origins of marmalade do not come from citrus at all but from another high-pectin fruit: quince.
 The word marmalade derives from the Portuguese word for quince, marmelo.
 To make citrus marmalade, the fruit is cut a certain way to expose as much of the rind as possible, releasing the maximal amount of pectin and creating a set.

 Pâte de Fruit

-Fruit curds are creamy spreads made from fruit juice, butter, and eggs cooked over a double-boiler until it becomes a custard.
+Fruit curds are creamy spreads made from fruit juice, butter, and eggs cooked over a double-boiler until they become a custard.
 Lemon curd is the most common, but curds can be made from another citrus, like grapefruit, as well as almost any other fruit.
 If gelatin is added to lemon curd, it can be used as a layer in a lemon meringue pie.